vkbo/novelWriter/README.md

 For more details, check the [Linux](https://novelwriter.readthedocs.io/en/latest/setup_linux.html) setup chapter in the documentation.

+### Windows 10+

+The Release page has a `-setup.exe` file for Windows 10, that should also work on other Windows versions.
+The installer includes Python 3.10 and the library dependencies.

-### Other Operating Systems
+### Other Install Options

-For a regular installation, it is recommended that you download one of the minimal zip files from the [Releases](https://github.com/vkbo/novelWriter/releases) page or the [novelwriter.io](https://novelwriter.io/) website.
+You can also download and install one of the minimal zip files from the [Releases](https://github.com/vkbo/novelWriter/releases) page or the [novelwriter.io](https://novelwriter.io/) website.
 The [documentation](https://novelwriter.readthedocs.io/) has detailed install instructions for